-Home Remedies to Lower Bad Cholesterol
+Home Remedies for Lowering Bad Cholesterol

 In addition to preventing the accumulation of fat and sugar in the arteries, oatmeal lowers your cholesterol.
 Soluble fiber impedes its absorption and promotes its removal.

 Cholesterol is a lipid that the body needs in certain quantities to stay healthy and function properly.
 Low-density lipoprotein is more commonly known as “bad cholesterol” because it can clog the arteries and cause various types of diseases.
 Meanwhile, high-density lipoprotein is the good kind of cholesterol because it helps send the bad cholesterol to the liver, where it’s removed from the body.
+Lowering bad cholesterol is a major health goal for many people.

 Oats are one of the healthiest foods you can add to your daily diet.
 They’re rich in soluble fiber, which causes the body to absorb fewer fats and sugars into the bloodstream – this helps decrease overall cholesterol levels.
 To benefit the most from oats, we recommend preparing oat milk and drinking several glasses of it over the course of the day.